db666/gotour/README.md

 # gotour

-Solutions to exercises in the go tour
+Solutions to exercises in the Golang tour and other misc snippets.
+Enjoy!